Pav0l/express-restricted/README.md

   - `reqProp` - REQUIRED, `String` - first child of `req` object (`body`, `headers`, ...)
   - `childProp` - OPTIONAL, `String` - child of `reqProp` (`Authorization`, ...)
   - `identifier` - REQUIRED, `String` - A property of JWT payload used to identify access rights to the endpoint.
-  - `jwtKey` - REQUIRED, `String` - containing the secret for HMAC algorithms
+  - `jwtKey` - REQUIRED, `String` - containing the secret for HMAC algorithms.
+Used to generate the JSON Web Token.

   Example: